-- Overall undergraduate GPA of 3.0 or higher on a 4-point system. - Primary factors in the admissions decision include academic background, demonstrated professional and volunteer experience appropriate to Departmental programs of study, three letters of recommendation or reference forms, resume, and official transcripts of all prior academic work. - Personal statement describing career goals, research interests and a list of publications, experience, academic honors and organizations. - Applicants with greatest potential are also expected to participate in a pre-admission interview with departmental faculty.
-Pre-admission interviews can include: (a) individual interviews, (b) group interaction with observation, (c) on-site writing sample, and (d) technology survey.
+- Statement of purpose: Describe career goals, research interests and a list of publications, professional and volunteer experience relevant to intended program of study, academic honors and organizations. - Three professional letters of recommendation from persons who know the applicant in either an academic or supervisory capacity.
+Letters from family members, acquaintances, and friends are not acceptable - A current resume or curriculum vita - Interview: After initial review of all applications, the applicants with greatest potential are also expected to participate in a pre-admission interview with the Counseling faculty.
+Pre-admission interviews can include: (a) individual interviews, (b) group interaction with observation, and (c) on-site writing sample.

 - Critical Thinking: Students will develop skills and attitudes of effective thinking that employ the use of thoughtful reflection and logical inquiry to draw evidence-based conclusions as they relate to community counseling. - Oral Communication Skills: Students will demonstrate proficiency in communicating in individual dyads and small and large group settings and in appropriate use of grammar to communicate counseling findings, while avoiding sexist language, doublespeak and clichés.
 Evaluation occurs during the benchmarking process.
 Students must receive a satisfactory rating from the majority of faculty to earn a satisfactory rating.
-Faculty will evaluate 100% of the student population. - Written Communication: Students will demonstrate proficiency in academic and scientific writing, which includes avoiding digressions, consistent tenses, using the active voice and citing sources as well as findings, professional documentation, and report writing: with emphasis on APA publishing guidelines. - Cultural Self-Awareness and Sensitivity: Students will demonstrate awareness of self including knowledge of macro, micro, and meso ecological systems. - Cultural Competence: Students will demonstrate an understanding of the cultural context of relationships, issues, and trends in a multicultural society. - Ethical Practice: Students will demonstrate understanding and application of relevant professional ethical standards. - Professionalism: Students will demonstrate professional maturity, integrity, and discipline consistent with professional standards of practice. - Research and Design: Graduate community counseling students will demonstrate proficiency in designing quantitative, qualitative, single case designs, action, and outcome based research, as well as co-occurring and
+Faculty will evaluate 100% of the student population. - Written Communication: Students will demonstrate proficiency in academic and scientific writing, which includes avoiding digressions, consistent tenses, using the active voice and citing sources as well as findings, professional documentation, and report writing: with emphasis on APA publishing guidelines. - Cultural Self-Awareness and Sensitivity: Students will demonstrate awareness of self including knowledge of macro, micro, and meso ecological systems. - Cultural Competence: Students will demonstrate an understanding of the cultural context of relationships, issues, and trends in a multicultural society. - Ethical Practice: Students will demonstrate understanding and application of relevant professional ethical standards. - Professionalism: Students will demonstrate professional maturity, integrity, and discipline consistent with professional standards of practice. - Research and Design: Graduate community counseling students will demonstrate proficiency in designing quantitative, qualitative, single case designs, action, and outcome based research, as well as co-occurring and support software packages (e.g., SPSS).
+Students will understand ethics surrounding Human Subjects Social and Behavioral Science research procedures and Responsible Conduct in Research.

-- support software packages (e.g., SPSS).
-Students will understand ethics surrounding Human Subjects Social and Behavioral Science research procedures and Responsible Conduct in Research. - Research Evaluation: Students will demonstrate proficiency in evaluating empirical and non-empirical research.
+- Research Evaluation: Students will demonstrate proficiency in evaluating empirical and non-empirical research.
 Students will be able to review the professional literature and glean from the review relevant information for both research and practice.
 Students will be able evaluate research and its application to field experiences.
 Students will develop a research paper that reflects their knowledge of this content.
 The specifics of the research paper along with the grading rubric are presented in the achievement summary. - Statistics: Students will demonstrate proficiency in basic statistics methods including scales of measurement, measures of central tendency, indices of variability, shapes and type of distributions, correlations, reliability and validity.
 Students will apply supportive software packages (e.g., MS Excel, SPSS). - Technological Competence: Students will demonstrate proficiency in implementing best technology practices.